Enhance Security & Collaboration: Clarity with Asana for Canadian Businesses

 Just need to consult someone? → Share a task with comment-only access.

-One big project for everything → Split by audience/sensitivity; keep cross‑links between projects.
+One big project for everything → Divide by audience/sensitivity; maintain cross-links between projects.

-Guests added to the team → Prefer project/task‑level invites unless long‑term, broad access is intended.
+Guests added to the team → Prefer project/task-level invites unless long-term, broad access is warranted.

 Everyone can edit → Reserve edit rights for executors; set others to comment-only.

-Subtasks leaking context → Move sensitive subtasks to a private holder project; link back with a reference.
+Subtasks leaking context → Move sensitive subtasks to a private container project; link back with a reference.

 Security signals for leadership (measurable)